ibm-cloud-docs/security-compliance/credentials.md

     </tr>
     <tr>
       <td>Windows authentication</td>
       <td>A username and password combination.
 You must also provide the type of authentication that your credential is configured to provide.
 Options include: Basic, Kerberos, and Negotiate.
-You can also choose whether to Use SSL by checking or unchecking the <strong>Use SSL</strong> box.</td>
+You can also choose whether to Use SSL by checking checking the <strong>Use SSL</strong> box.</td>
     </tr>
   </table>